gu-lseg/intro-to-programming/source/functions.rst

 Function objects
 ================

-Just like everything else in Python a function is an object.
+A function like everything in Python is an object.
 Function objects are different in that they contain blocks of code.

 Functions help in letting programmers organise and reuse code.
 They help create new abstractions.